For as long as anyone could remember, the people had roved freely across the open plains.

 The fact that European colonialists failed to recognize Native Americans as “civilized” is no fault of Native peoples, whose ways of life were brilliantly adapted to the ecosystems they called home.
 It was the Europeans, remember, who would have starved to death their first winter at Plymouth — if Native people hadn’t stepped in and saved their lives.

-We may never be able to undo the damage inflicted by Europeans on Native nations.
-What could possibly serve as adequate compensation for an entire world destroyed?
+We may never be able to undo the holocaust perpetrated by European invaders against Native American nations.
+What could possibly serve as adequate compensation for the destruction of an entire world?
 At the very least, though, we can try to learn from the mistakes of our collective past.